 At the most basic level, a project management software solution allows users to drastically reduce paper consumption by managing documents such as PDFs, drawings, spreadsheets, documents and photos online and allowing users instant access to those documents from multiple platforms.

-However, the benefits of online document management far exceeds reduced paper consumption.
-This online system improves the efficiency of projects by ensuring that users always have access to the most up to date information thus reducing the amount of re-work associated with each project and therefor reducing the amount of wasted materials and energy that re-work requires.
+However, the benefits of online document management far exceed reduced paper consumption.
+This online system improves the efficiency of projects by ensuring that users always have access to the most up-to-date information, thus reducing the amount of rework associated with each project and therefore reducing the amount of wasted materials and energy that rework requires.

 These models provide an unprecedented amount of knowledge relevant to every phase of construction.
-At the earliest stages BIM helps with items such as site analysis, phase planning, and cost estimation.
+At the earliest stages, BIM helps with items such as site analysis, phase planning and cost estimation.
 On site, BIM promotes more effective labor as well improved materials procurement.

-On the back end these models can be used for items like maintenance scheduling and asset management, ensuring that these structures are able to operate as efficiently as possible.
+On the backend these models can be used for items like maintenance scheduling and asset management, ensuring that these structures are able to operate as efficiently as possible.
 The wealth of knowledge available in these models improves the efficiency of projects and as a result allows workers to reduce the amount of emissions produced and energy consumed per project.

-Go Green With A CPMS
+Go Green With A construction program management software

-The most exciting part about this industry shift towards a CPMS is that as users continue to become more proficient with software of this kind the opportunities to improve efficiency and sustainability will continue to grow as well.
+The most exciting part about this industry shift toward a construction program management software is that as users continue to become more proficient with software of this kind the opportunities to improve efficiency and sustainability will continue to grow as well.

 [Additional sources: Journal of Construction Engineering and Management | “Measuring the Impact of Rework on Construction Cost Performance”]